-David Kepron is the founder of NXTLVL Experience Design, Retail (r)Evolution, LLC and he is a former VP of Global Design Strategies at Marriott International.
-In his role as a strategy and experience design consultant, Kepron brings years of retail and hospitality expertise to the making of meaningful customer connections at brand experience places around the globe.
+David Kepron is the founder of NXTLVL Experience Design, Retail (r)Evolution, LLC and a former VP of Global Design Strategies at Marriott International.
+In his role as a strategy and experience design consultant, Kepron brings years of retail and hospitality expertise to the making of meaningful customer connections at brand-experience places around the globe.
 David is also an international speaker at corporate events and international conferences focusing on CX, digital transformation, retail, hospitality, and emerging technology.
+Kepron is also part of the LIV Hospitality Design Awards jury panel.

 Do you mind sharing your professional story?
 How did you start working in Design and brand experience?